 #1 Hard Money Financing

 Hard money financing has a reputation for being expensive, but they are still good options for new fix and flippers, and those who have had past credit problems.
 For most hard money loans with bad credit, the value of the collateral – the property itself – is of more importance than your credit score.
+These hard money flix and flip loans are a go-to option for many fix and flip investors.
+They are asset-based loans, meaning they are secured by the property itself.
+Hard money lenders are typically less concerned about a borrower’s credit history and more focused on the property’s potential after renovation.

 Hard money loans are probably the most popular ways to finance a fix and flip because the home generally is in too poor a condition to qualify for a bank loan.